roshith-balendran/iOS-Fundamentals/REST & SOAP.md

 * RESTful Web Services make use of HTTP protocols as a medium of communication between client and server.
 * A client sends a message in form of a HTTP Request and the server responds in the form of an HTTP Response.
 * This technique is termed as Messaging.
 These messages contain message data and metadata.

+### HTTP Request
+An HTTP Request has five major parts −
+* Verb − Indicates the HTTP methods such as GET, POST, DELETE, PUT, etc.
+* URI − Uniform Resource Identifier (URI) to identify the resource on the server.
+* HTTP Version − Indicates the HTTP version.
+For example, HTTP v1.1.
+* Request Header − Contains metadata for the HTTP Request message as key-value pairs.
+For example, client (or browser) type, format supported by the client, format of the message body, cache settings, etc.
+* Request Body − Message content or Resource representation.

+### HTTP Response
+An HTTP Response has four major parts −
+* Status/Response Code − Indicates the Server status for the requested resource.
+For example, 404 means resource not found and 200 means response is ok.
+* HTTP Version − Indicates the HTTP version.
+For example HTTP v1.1.
+* Response Header − Contains metadata for the HTTP Response message as keyvalue pairs.
+For example, content length, content type, response date, server type, etc.
+* Response Body − Response message content or Resource representation.